python/devguide/pullrequest.rst

 .. note::
    Pull requests do only code formatting are usually rejected.
-On the other hand, fixing typos and grammer errors in documents and docstrings are very welcome.
+On the other hand, fixing typos and grammar errors in documents and docstrings are very welcome.

 Second, be aware of backwards-compatibility considerations.
 While the core